 |Exam Dates:||Feb 21-22, 2023 & July 25-26 2023|

 |Exam Type:||Two-day UBE with multiple choice and long-form questions|

 |Location:||Albany, New York City, White Plains, Buffalo, and Saratoga Springs|

 When is the 2023 New York Bar Exam?

-The New York Bar Exam is administered on the last Tuesday and Wednesday in February and July in Albany County, Buffalo, New York City, White Plains.
+The New York Bar Exam usually takes place on the last Tuesday and Wednesday of February and July.

 - Constitutional Law

 - Criminal Law/Procedure

 - Conflict of Laws